Skip to Content

 While at Godey’s, Hale often wrote editorials and articles about the holidays, including Thanksgiving, despite it not being a holiday yet.

 Hale advocated for the national holiday for 17 years before it was successful.
-She wrote presidents Taylor, Fillmore, Pierce, and Buchanan who all ignored her.
+She wrote presidents Taylor, Fillmore, Pierce, and Buchanan, who all ignored her.

 However, this didn’t stop her.
-She published recipes for the holiday in her magazine so women would know what to make for it.
+She published recipes for the holiday in her magazine so that women would know what to make for it.
 Among these recipes was pumpkin pie!

 It was finally President Lincoln who listened, though he planned on declaring the holiday in April.